brightzheng100/vi-people-counting-example/README.md

 One can run the containers individually, but using `docker-compose` might be much easier so there is a `docker-compose.yaml`.

-There are two ways to feed a JGP formatted photo source for visual inferencing:
+There are two ways to feed a JPG formatted photo source for visual inferencing:

-- A static URL to point to a **JGP** formatted photo, or
+- A static URL to point to a **JPG** formatted photo, or
 - A RESTful service endpoint driving the mounted webcam

 > Note: Please refer to Advanced Topics for how to drive Facetime HD Camera in container in MacOS, [here](#advanced_topics).